-Break: A slow bowler's delivery which spins to either side after hitting the pitch surface.
+Break: A slow bowler's delivery spins to either side after hitting the pitch surface.

-Bye: A run not scored by the bat, usually refers when wicket keeper failed to stop the bowling delivery, which allows a batsman to make run/runs, whether bowl connected the bat or not.
+Bye: A run not scored by the bat, usually refers to when the wicketkeeper failed to stop the bowling delivery, which allows a batsman to make run/runs, whether the bowl connected the bat or not.

-Century: When a batsman scored 100 runs in one innings.
+Century: When a batsman scored 100 runs in one inning.

 Chop: Kind of shot played by a batsman, a form of late cut.

-Chucker: Illegal delivery by a bowler when he throws to bowl instead of round-arm bowling according to law.
+According to law, chucker: Illegal delivery by a bowler when he throws to bowl instead of round-arm bowling.

 Creeper: A ball runs along the ground, also known as 'shooter' or 'sneaker'.